Genez-io/genezio/README.md

   - "./hello.js"
 ```

-4. Run `genezio deploy`.
+4. Run `genezio login <code>` with the code for the early testing phase.
+If you don't have a code and you want to participate in the early testing phase contact us at contact@genez.io.
+After that, you can run `genezio deploy` to deploy your code.
 An SDK is generated for you in the `./sdk/` path.
 You can now call your hello world methods remotely.

 ```javascript
 import { HelloWorldClass } from "./sdk/hello.sdk.js"